apache/airflow/UPDATING.md

 If you want to install integration for Google Cloud Platform, then instead of `pip install 'apache-airflow[gcp_api]'`, you should execute `pip install 'apache-airflow[gcp]'`.
 The old way will work until the release of Airflow 2.1.

-#### Change default snowflake_conn_id for Snowflake hook and operators

-When initializing a Snowflake hook or operator, the value used for `snowflake_conn_id` was always `snowflake_conn_id`, regardless of whether or not you specified a value for it.
-The default `snowflake_conn_id` value is now switched to `snowflake_default` for consistency and will be properly overriden when specified.

 #### Simplify the response payload of endpoints /dag_stats and /task_stats